Skip to main content

 Although the use of Essiac and Flor Essence is generally associated with cancer treatment, both products have been used to treat other health conditions.
 Essiac has reportedly been used to control diabetes and to treat acquired immunodeficiency syndrome.[6]
 Flor Essence has reportedly been studied in Russia as a treatment for chronic gastrointestinal diseases (e.g., esophagitis, gastritis, duodenitis, and colitis) and as a treatment for cirrhosis of the liver.[2]
 However, no controlled data have been published in the peer-reviewed scientific literature to show the safety or the efficacy of Essiac or Flor Essence in patients with cancer or in patients with other health conditions.
 For more information, see the Human/Clinical Studies section.

-Essiac and Flor Essence are sold worldwide as health tonics or herbal dietary supplements.[1,10,2-4,9] In the United States, health tonics and dietary supplements are regulated as foods, not drugs.
-Therefore, premarket evaluation and approval by the U.S. Food and Drug Administration (FDA) are not required, and specific disease treatment or prevention claims are not allowed.
-Because health tonics and dietary supplements are not formally inspected for manufacturing consistency, there may be considerable variation from lot to lot, and there is no guarantee that ingredients identified on product labels are present at all or are present in the specified amounts.
+Essiac and Flor Essence are sold worldwide as health tonics or herbal dietary supplements.[1,10,2-4,9] In the United States, health tonics and dietary supplements are regulated by the U.S. Food and Drug Administration (FDA) as a separate category from foods, cosmetics, and drugs.
+Unlike drugs, dietary supplements do not require premarket evaluation and approval by the FDA unless specific disease prevention or treatment claims are made.
+The quality and amount of ingredients in dietary supplements are also regulated by the FDA through Good Manufacturing Practices (GMPs).
+The FDA GMPs requires that every finished batch of dietary supplement meets each product specification for identity, purity, strength, composition and limits on contamination that may adulterate dietary supplements.
+Because health tonics and dietary supplements are not formally inspected for manufacturing consistency every year, there may be considerable variation from lot to lot, and there is no guarantee that ingredients identified on product labels are present at all or are present in the specified amounts.
 The FDA has not approved the use of either Essiac or Flor Essence for the treatment of patients with cancer or any other medical condition.

 To conduct clinical drug research in the United States, researchers must file an Investigational New Drug (IND) application with the FDA.
 An IND application must also be made for clinical evaluation of dietary supplements as agents for the treatment or prevention of disease.
 The FDA’s IND process is confidential, and the existence of an IND application can be disclosed only by the applicants.
 No investigator has announced filing an IND application to study either Essiac or Flor Essence in the treatment of patients with cancer.